Drea de Matteo: Personal life

 In 1997, De Matteo opened Filth Mart, a clothing store with her boyfriend Michael Sportes.
 They closed the store in 2004.

 De Matteo started dating musician Shooter Jennings in 2001.
 They became engaged on June 11, 2009, when Jennings proposed onstage at the Stanley Theater during a show in Utica, New York.
 They have two children together.
 Jennings and De Matteo eventually ended their relationship without marrying.

-De Matteo lost her apartment home of 22 years when a gas explosion and fire destroyed three buildings in Manhattan on March 26, 2015.
+De Matteo lost her apartment of 22 years when a gas explosion and fire destroyed three buildings in Manhattan on March 26, 2015.

-In July 2024, De Matteo revealed on a podcast that her 13-year-old son edits her content posted on the platform OnlyFans.
+In July 2024, De Matteo revealed on a podcast that her 13-year-old son edited one picture of her in a superhero suit for her content posted on the platform OnlyFans.

-De Matteo co-endorsed Robert F. Kennedy Jr. and Donald Trump in the 2024 U.S. Presidential Election.
+De Matteo co-endorsed Robert F. Kennedy Jr. and Donald Trump in the 2024 U.S. presidential election.